 Students learn to research issues in the field of communication, concentrating on the tools used in applied and basic communication research, with special attention given to developing research questions and objectives.
-The course explores a variety of research methodologies, including surveys, interviews, computerized literature searches, experimental designs, and textual analyzes.
+The course explores a variety of research methodologies, including surveys, interviews, computerized literature searches, experimental designs and textual analyses.
 Students design and implement their own research projects and report the results.

 COM411 Research Project

-Students select, in consultation with the departmental adviser, a topic related to communication or literary studies.
-They undertake both bibliographical and field research, as appropriate and prepare a substantial documented report.
+Students select, in consultation with the departmental advisor, a topic related to communication or literary studies.
+They undertake both bibliographical and field research, as appropriate, and prepare a substantial documented report.

 COM420 Internship in Communication

 An internship introduces the student to the real world of communicating to the several public served by organizations that deal with communication, culture, literature, or the arts.
 It emphasizes the practical aspects of internal and external communication by assigning the student to a professional in the field under whose supervision the intern plans and prepares documents and messages.
 The internship is both task-oriented and research-oriented; the intern's progress is monitored jointly by the field supervisor and the faculty coordinator during the semester of internship.